dylanlott/vedh/README.md

 - `GET https://api.vedh.xyz/graphql` may return a GraphQL validation error when no operation is supplied; that is expected
 - `POST https://api.vedh.xyz/graphql` is the meaningful API smoke target
 - `https://api.vedh.xyz/playground` should load the GraphQL playground
-- there is currently no dedicated `/health` endpoint in the Go app
+- the Go API exposes `/healthz`, which checks database connectivity